uchicago-cs/student-resource-guide/_sources/tutorials/linux-filesystem.rst.txt

     *everything* in the named directory.

 Some useful terminology: the ``-r`` argument in ``cp -r`` or ``rm -r`` is known as a *flag*.
 Flags help determine the behavior of a program.
 In this case, the flag allows ``cp`` and ``rm`` to work with a directory tree, rather than just a single file.
-Most commands can accept a number of different flags; the :ref:`Man Pages <linux-man>` section explains how to look up the documentation for specific commands, including the list of supported flags in each command.
+Most commands can accept a number of different flags; the :ref:`Getting Help <linux-getting-help>` section explains how to look up the documentation for specific commands, including the list of supported flags in each command.

 You can make a new directory with ``mkdir <directoryname>``, where